 Node’s approach to handling code in an asynchronous and non-blocking manner is a unique model of thinking and reasoning about code.
 If you’ve never done it before, it will feel weird at first.
 You need time to get your head wrapped around this model and get used to it.

-Node has a relatively small standard library.
-This means that developers need to rely on third-party modules to perform most big tasks.
-There is a large amount of third-party modules available for Node.
-You need to do some research to pick the most appropriate and efficient ones.
-Many of these modules are small, which means you’ll need to use multiple modules in a single project.
-It’s not uncommon for a Node project to use hundreds of third-party modules.
-While this can enhance maintainability and scalability, it also requires more management and oversight.
-As modules are regularly updated or abandoned, it becomes necessary to closely monitor and update all modules used within a project, replacing deprecated options and ensuring that your code is not vulnerable to any of the security threats these modules might introduce.
+Node developers rely on many third-party libraries and dependencies, and npm stores them all in one large node_modules folder, which can become bloated and difficult to manage.
+It’s not uncommon for a Node project to use hundreds of third-party packages, which require management and oversight.
+As packages are regularly updated or abandoned, it becomes necessary to closely monitor and update all packages used within a project, resolving any version conflicts, replacing deprecated options, and ensuring that your code is not vulnerable to any of the security problems these packages might introduce.

-Finally, the language you use in Node, JavaScript, has one valid argument against it.
-It is a dynamically typed language, which means objects don’t have explicitly declared types at compile time and they can change during runtime.
-This is fine for small projects but for bigger ones, the lack of strong typing can lead to errors that are difficult to detect and debug and it generally makes the code harder to reason with and to maintain.
+Finally, JavaScript, the language you use in Node, has one important argument against it.
+It is a dynamically typed language, which means objects don’t have explicitly declared types at compile time, and they can change during runtime.
+This is fine for small projects, but for bigger ones, the lack of strong typing can lead to errors that are difficult to detect and debug, and it generally makes the code harder to reason with and maintain.

-Node is a powerful framework for building network applications. wraps the V8 virtual machine to enable developers to execute JavaScript code in a simple way, and it is built on top of a simple event-driven, non-blocking model that makes it easy for developers to create efficient and scalable applications.
+Node is a powerful framework for building backend services.
+It wraps the V8 JavaScript engine to enable developers to execute JavaScript code in a simple way, and it is built on top of a simple, event-driven, non-blocking model that makes it easy for developers to create efficient and scalable applications.

 In the next chapter, we’ll explore Node’s CLI and REPL mode and learn how Node loads and executes modules.